Complex Regional Pain Syndrome

 Complex regional pain syndrome (CRPS), causalgia, and reflex sympathetic dystrophy (RSD) are painful and debilitating disorders of the autonomic nervous system that may all result in pain out of all reasonable proportion to the precipitating trauma or injury.
 If you experience intense and lasting pain, especially in an arm or shoulder, accompanied by heightened skin temperature in the affected area, you might be experiencing CRPS.
 If you’ve been injured and are now suffering inexplicable pain, contact a Massachusetts personal injury lawyer at Kenney & Conley for a free consultation about your right to recover damages for complex regional pain syndrome or a similar condition.

 CRPS is caused when the body experiences trauma that damages or otherwise causes malfunction to the nervous system.
 This can happen in the context of an accident, such as a car crash, or in cases of medical malpractice.
 CRPS causes severe and long-term pain that is often disproportionate to the initial injury suffered.
 The National Institute of Neurological Disorders and Stroke lists the following as common causes of CRPS:

 - Sprains and strains

 - Soft tissue injuries such as bruises, burns and cuts

 - Limb immobilization

-Blunt force blows characteristic of those suffered in a car accident can cause nerve lesions that can result in CRPS or the related disorders causalgia and reflex sympathy dystrophy.
-Sometimes, however, the condition occurs without a discernable nerve lesion.
-Extreme or untreated cases of CRPS and related conditions can result in muscle atrophy and immobility of the affected region.
+Millions of Americans suffer from complex regional pain syndrome (CRPS, also known as reflex sympathetic dystrophy or RSD).
+Blunt force blows characteristic of those suffered in a car accident may cause nerve lesions which could result in CRPS or RSD.
+Sometimes, however, the condition occurs without a discernible nerve lesion.
+Extreme or untreated cases of CRPS and its related conditions can result in muscle atrophy and immobility of the affected region.